 We conclude this section by highlighting the difference between our analysis and the extant literature on information economics.
 Earlier studies on information disclosure typically concern transparency, which does not qualitatively change the primary market function in facilitating trading and exchange.
 Namely, even without pre- and post- transparency requirements on TRACE, trading and aggregation can still take place.
 In contrast, without information distribution, blockchains cannot perform their core function of generating decentralized consensus and tamper-proofness.
-In traditional settings, though greater public information may be detrimental, regulators or agents can opt to distribute no information.19 But for blockchains to generate decentralized consensus, which is the key feature of the technology, an irreducible level of information distribution is required.
+In traditional settings, though greater public information may be detrimental, regulators or agents can opt to distribute no information.
+But for blockchains to generate decentralized consensus, which is the key feature of the technology, an irreducible level of information distribution is required.

 What is more, protocols are typically designed to facilitate adoption, and also managed in a decentralized manner, rendering it extremely difficult for a centralized regulator or agent to easily alter the informational environment.
+This decentralization also necessitates regulation through participating in the initial blockchain design, a point we revisit in Section 5.1.